Setting up App Blocking with ScreenCoach on iOS - The Complete Guide

 - Set to always allow location tracking

-- Open the ScreenCoach App on the Child's Phone
+- Open the ScreenCoach App on the Parent or Child's Phone

-- Switch user - login as a Parent
+- Change user - login as a Parent

 - Go to Settings > App categories.